flitbit-org/fboid/Readme.md

   }
 ```

 Constructing this class requires an instance of the appropriate `IdentityKey<TTarget>` helper which is dynamically emitted.
-If you also use [FlitBit.IoC](https://github.com/flitbit-org/fbioc) then everything will just work.
-If not you'll have to either construct the dynamically emitted implementation yourself or wire it into your IoC provider.
-You can always fall back to [FlitBit.Core's](https://github.com/flitbit-org/fbcore) basic `FactoryProvider` which will ensure the implementation gets emitted.
+If you also use [FlitBit.IoC](https://github.com/flitbit-org/fbioc) then everything will just work when you `Create.New<IdentifiableCache<ILanguage>>()`.

+If you use another IoC then you'll have to construct the dynamically emitted implementation and register it with your container.
+You can also fall back to [FlitBit.Core's](https://github.com/flitbit-org/fbcore) basic `FactoryProvider` which will ensure the implementation gets emitted.

 ```c#
 using FlitBit.Core;